 |

-We're giving you the chance to see Tate McRae and Zara Larsson LIVE on the Miss Possessive Tour at the Canada Life Centre in Winnipeg on August 9, 2025 - but we're not stopping there.
+She’s heading to see Tate McRae and Zara Larsson LIVE at the Canada Life Centre in Winnipeg on August 9, and she’s taking home $500 in spending cash!

 |